AY2324S2-CS2113-T15-1/tp/docs/DeveloperGuide.md

 The MemberList class has the following key methods.

 * *addMember*: Adds a member object to the current array list of members.
-This method is overloaded to allow for appending an exisiting member object or appending a newly created member object.
+This method is overloaded to allow for appending an existing member object or appending a newly created member object.
 * *isMember*: Checks if a member object is already a part of the current array list of members.
 * *getMember*: Returns the member object representation given the name of a member.
 * *editMemberName*: Updates the name of an existing member based on their current name.